Organism Engineering Padawan (1-year paid internship)

 Our team of organism engineers (OEs) is the core of Ginkgo’s strain engineering platform.
 We believe biology is a unique engineering substrate that comes pre-loaded with startlingly brilliant code we didn't write.
 Enabled by our high-throughput foundry, we study and design the most efficient way to create a new organism using the most advanced molecular biology techniques.
-We also employ various -omics technology for understanding, troubleshooting and debottlenecking our designed systems.
+We also employ various omics technologies for understanding, troubleshooting, and de-bottlenecking our designed systems.

-We are looking for highly talented and motivated students to join our development processes, including strain design, DNA/strain construction, evaluation of strain performance, pathway optimization and troubleshooting.
+We are looking for highly talented and motivated recent graduates to join our development processes, including strain design, DNA/strain construction, evaluation of strain performance, and pathway optimization and troubleshooting.
 Above all, we’re looking for applicants with an enthusiasm for learning.

-- Assisting OEs with routine bench work tasks, such as molecular cloning, genome engineering etc.
+- Assisting OEs at the bench with tasks such as: molecular cloning, genome engineering etc.

-- Communicating and interacting with other teams, i.e. interacting with the Build team to use our high-throughput pipeline and automated processes, etc.
+- Communicating and interacting with other engineers to leverage our high-throughput pipeline and automated processes, etc.

-- Lead certain projects assigned by OEs according to your experience
+- Leading certain projects assigned by OEs according to your experience.

-- BS or MS in biochemistry, metabolic engineering, molecular biology, or related fields
+- BS or MS in biochemistry, metabolic engineering, molecular biology, or related field

-- Familiarity with DNA/RNA design softwares or programing for simple bioinformatic applications preferred
+- Familiarity with DNA/RNA design software or programming for simple bioinformatic applications preferred

-To learn more about Ginkgo, check us out on Wired and BuzzFeed:
+To learn more about Ginkgo, check out some recent press:

 We also feel it’s important to point out the obvious here – there’s a serious lack of diversity in our industry and it needs to change.
 Our goal is to help drive that change.
 We hope to continue to build a company whose culture promotes inclusion and embraces how rewarding it is to work with engineers from all walks of life.
 Making biology easier to engineer is a tough nut to crack – we can’t afford to leave any talent untapped.